Post-2026

 The UDS Alternative also calls for specific adjustments and reductions for Lower Basin water users.
 It recognizes that a 1.5 million acre-feet adjustment for evaporation and transit losses in the Lower Basin will significantly contribute to protecting the system.
 It also notes that in some circumstances, further reductions may be necessary.

-In the Upper Basin, strict water rights administration will continue, leading to uncompensated reductions for water users as needed.
+In the Upper Basin, strict water rights administration will continue, leading to uncompensated reductions for water users based on hydrologic conditions.

-The UDS Alternative introduces “parallel activities,” including the consideration of voluntary conservation and strategic releases from upstream initial units.
+The UDS Alternative introduces “parallel activities,” including the consideration of voluntary conservation and strategic releases from the Initial Units upstream of Lake Powell.
 Contributions from the Upper Basin will be limited by hydrological conditions: if a water user does not receive water, they cannot conserve it.
-The alternative explicitly recognizes hydrologic shortages in the Upper Basin, where dry conditions force water users to curtail or cease their use due to strict priority administration by State Engineers.
+The UDS Alternative explicitly recognizes hydrologic shortages in the Upper Basin, where dry conditions force water users to curtail or cease their use due to strict priority administration by State Engineers.
 It also highlights that these curtailments are highly variable, changing from year to year and sub-basin to sub-basin depending on localized conditions.

-• Fixed Reductions for the Lower Basin: The proposal calls for a 1.5 million acre-feet static reduction in Lower Basin State apportionments and deliveries to Mexico under most system conditions.
+• Fixed Reductions for the Lower Basin: The proposal calls for a 1.5 million acre-feet static reduction in Lower Basin deliveries and Mexico deliveries under most system conditions

 • Total System Contents: It proposes basing management decisions and reductions on the total water volume across a larger set of Upper and Lower Basin reservoirs, rather than solely on Lake Mead and Lake Powell elevations or forecasts.